-We’ve expressed time and time again just how overjoyed our customers are when we install a new deck on their home.
-Why wouldn’t they be?
+We’ve expressed time and time again just how could your home benefit from a deck replacement?.
+Why wouldn’t they be?.
 A deck provides a wonderful meeting ground for entertaining guests, grilling outdoors, and overall just relaxing and enjoying the wonderful Minnesota spring, summer, and fall (doesn’t mean you can’t grill out in the winter though!).
 If you already have a deck, that project probably doesn’t interest you much.
 That being said, a deck replacement could be right up your alley – and long overdue.

-Wood deck boards (both pressure treated pine as well as cedar) will eventually rot.
+Wood deck boards (both pressure-treated pine as well as cedar) will eventually rot.
 This lifespan can range from 10-15 years all the way up to 30 or more depending on the amount of maintenance and care.
 The good thing is that it’s usually just the surface boards that experience the damage.
-In many cases the joists and beams that create the frame of the deck stay in good shape.
+In many cases, the joists and beams that create the frame of the deck stay in good shape.
 Therefore sometimes only the deck boards need replacement.
-Having a professional deck contractor out to inspect the deck will determine what is recommended for replacement.
+Having a professional building construction Minneapolis out to inspect the deck will determine what is recommended for replacement.

-Deck boards that are rotted are not only unsightly, they can be dangerous.
-In many cases the surface of the deck board will look in tact, but rot has eaten away the sturdy core of the board.
+Deck boards that are rotted are not only unsightly, but they can also be dangerous.
+In many cases, the surface of the deck board will look intact, but the rot has eaten away the sturdy core of the board.
 These boards can give way at any time which is especially dangerous if the deck is built on a second story.
 Give us a call to have your deck inspected and see what kind of damage has been done and how long of a life span you can expect from the structure moving forward.

 If you allow rotted deck boards to sit in place, they can also start to spread damage to the other parts of your patio space.
 Water will eventually soak into the joists and beams and cause them to rot too.
 Moisture-ridden wood will attract termites and other insects as well as bacteria that will ruin the living conditions of your once-pleasant outdoor area.